apache/shardingsphere/document/current/content/features/sharding/principle/rewrite.en.md

 ## Derived Column

 The derived column in query statements usually results from two situations.
-First, in result merging, Sharding-Sphere needs to acquire the corresponding data, but it is not returned through the query SQL.
+First, in result merging, ShardingSphere needs to acquire the corresponding data, but it is not returned through the query SQL.
 This kind of situation aims mainly at GROUP BY and ORDER BY.
 Result merging requires the sorting and ranking according to items of `GROUP BY` and `ORDER BY` field.
 But if the sorting and ranking items are not included in the original SQL, it should be rewritten.